briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Formatting DetailView and the displays of sunrise, sunset and timezone (in ViewModel) for better UI.
 Formatted LocationView as well.

+In FavouritePlacesTests, removed Milestone 1 testing, as it is no longer relevant.
+Added two functions, one that checks that the map updates and is set up appropriately.
+The other checks the format of mLat, mLong are both String values, with 5 decimal places, as dictated in MapLocation.

 ### Thank you for the extension!
 31st of May, 2023, 11:59pm